-- 3.1 The review was undertaken by the Corporate Governance Steering Group whose membership is as follows: - Assistant Chief Fire Officer Strategy and Performance. - Area Manager Strategic Planning, Risk and Assets. - Finance Manager. - Development and Review Manager. - 3.2 The review followed the agreed methodology which comprises the following stages: - Completion of Functional Self Assessments (covering all areas); - Completion of Department Head/Group Manager questionnaires; - Area Manager Controls Assurance Statements; - Completion of Members Questionnaires; - Detailed analysis and evidencing of internal control arrangements; - Preparation of an Action Plan to address any issues identified, including revision of the Local Code of Corporate Governance as required; - Drafting an Annual Governance Statement and Governance Review Report and presenting this to the Strategic Management Team; - Presenting the Annual Governance Statement and Governance Review Report to the Governance Committee; - Presenting the Annual Governance Statement and Governance Review Report to the Fire and Rescue Authority; and - Chair of Fire and Rescue Authority, Chief Fire Officer and Finance Officer to sign Annual Governance Statement.
+- 3.1 The review was undertaken by the Corporate Governance Steering Group whose membership is as follows: - Assistant Chief Fire Officer Strategy and Performance - Area Manager Strategic Planning, Risk and Assets - Finance and Procurement Manager - Development and Review Manager. - 3.2 The review followed the agreed methodology which comprises the following stages: - Completion of Department Head questionnaires with associated Area Manager Controls Assurance Statements - Completion of Members Questionnaires - Detailed analysis and evidencing of internal control arrangements - Preparation of an Action Plan to address any issues identified, including revision of the Local Code of Corporate Governance as required - Drafting an Annual Governance Statement and Governance Review Report and presenting this to the Strategic Management Team - Presenting the Annual Governance Statement and Governance Review Report to the Governance Committee - Presenting the Annual Governance Statement and Governance Review Report to the Fire and Rescue Authority, and - Chair of Fire and Rescue Authority, Chief Fire Officer and Finance Officer to sign Annual Governance Statement.